-It also includes runny nose, fatigue, and sore throat.
+Also, it includes a runny nose, fatigue, and sore throat.
 But it doesn’t mean that if you have this illness, you already have the virus.

-The symptoms usually set in from two to four days after infected by the COVID-19.
+The symptoms usually set in from two to four days after being infected by COVID-19.
 All are mild, but it may vary from person-to-person.
 For some form of virus, it could be fatal.

 In some cases, the virus can cause pneumonia.
-In the most severe cases, it can lead to organ failure.
+Meanwhile, most severe cases can lead to organ failure.
 Since it is viral pneumonia, antibiotics are no help for it.